 Figure 5.
 Prototype of the device.

-The structure of the prototype (Figure 5) is composed of three main parts: sensors, motors and motor control, and microcontroller board.
+The structure of the prototype (Figure 5) is composed of three main parts: the sensors, motors with a motor control and a microcontroller board.

 Sensors

-The measurement system used by the device to locate itself is composed by two incremental encoders and an ultrasonic sensor module.
+The measurement system used by the device to self-locate is composed of two incremental encoders and an ultrasonic sensor module.

-The ultrasonic sensor module HC-SR04 (see Table 2) incorporates a transmitter, a receiver and a control circuit.
-It is mounted on the front of chassis of the device and is used to measure the distance between itself and a reference fixed in known position.
-The measurement is based on quantifying the ultrasonic waves (40 kHz) reflection time.
+The ultrasonic sensor module, HC-SR04 (see Table 2), incorporates a transmitter, a receiver and a control circuit.
+It is mounted on the front of the device’s chassis and is used to measure the distance between itself and a reference fixed in a known position.
+The measurement is based on quantifying the reflection time of the ultrasonic waves (40 kHz).

-Therefore, a piezoelectric transducer emits ultrasonic waves which are reflected when detect a surrounding object.
-The reflection waves, called echoes, are bounced back to the receiver; then, the built-in microcontroller calculate the time interval between sending signals and returning echoes in order to determine the distance to the reference.
+Thus, a piezoelectric transducer emits ultrasonic waves that are reflected when they detect an object.
+The reflection waves, called echoes, are bounced back to the receiver.
+The built-in microcontroller then calculates the time interval between the sending of the signals and the returning echoes in order to determine the distance to the reference.

-The incremental encoders are used to measure the angle rotation of motors’ shafts.
-Then, linear displacement of the device is calculated by means a conversion based on the wheels’ radius and the gear ratio.
+The incremental encoders are used to measure the angle rotation of the motor shafts.
+The linear displacement of the device is then calculated by means of a conversion based on the wheels’ radius and the gear ratio.

 Table 2: HC-SR04 datasheet.